OnlyYatharth/CaptchaRecognition/README.md

-# DigitRecognition
+# CaptchaRecognition
-Digit Recognition program in Python
+Captcha Recognition program in Python
 Libraries used
 Tensorflow
 mathplotlib